Okta to cut 400 jobs following tech peers in reducing costs

 “We need to be mindful of our overall spend so we can continue to invest in the areas, products and routes to market with the most opportunity,” he said.

-San Francisco-based Okta is the latest technology company to reduce headcount this year, following Amazon.com, Alphabet’s Google and Salesforce.
+San Francisco-based Okta is the latest technology company to reduce headcount in 2024, following Amazon.com, Alphabet’s Google and Salesforce.

 Okta cut about 300 employees in February 2023 due to overhiring and “execution challenges”, according to Mr McKinnon.